Microsoft SQL Server Pros and Cons: Top 5 Advantages and Disadvantages

 4. Expensive Licensing

-Users find the expensive licensing of Microsoft SQL Server challenging, particularly for smaller businesses and teams.
+Users find the licensing costs of Microsoft SQL Server to be prohibitively high for small businesses and projects.

 See 11 mentions